 1. Realistic Bee Tattoos

 A lot of my tattoos were inspired by nature—like butterflies, trees, leaves, and roots—so a swarm of bees would fit in perfectly.
 To me, a bee represents hard work and good things to come.
 I love the idea of a group of creatures working together to create something delicious and life-sustaining.
 The honey bee plays an important part in the ecology of earth.
 If they didn't pollinate many of our plants and flowers, we would have a food shortage on our hands.
 (And I'm proud to say that I learned this by watching Bee Movie with my girls.)

 The dilemma with going with a realistic design is size.
 If you go true to size, they are not very big, leaving little room for detail.
 And as any artist worth their salt will tell you, forcing a lot of design detail into a small space will make for a bad tattoo that will bleed and not age well.

 So if your heart's set on realism and you want to show every tiny fuzzy-wuzzy bee leg hair, you'd better bump up the size.

 Did you know that each flower's nectar has its own distinct flavor, thus producing different flavored honeys?

-I just love a tiny tattoo and a cute little bee makes the perfect tiny tattoo design.
-Obviously, the simpler the design the better.
-You could opt for one simple bee in a discreet spot or go with a number of the sweet bee tattoos and have your own little swarm, like I plan to do.
+I just love a tiny tattoo, and a cute little bee makes the perfect tiny tattoo design.
+Obviously, the simpler the design, the better.
+You could opt for one simple bee in a discreet spot or go with a number of sweet bee tattoos and have your own little swarm, like I plan to do.

 The addition of wisps and dashes can add the illusion of motion and greatly enhance the design.
 Why not pick a curved part of your body and go for a swirl or a heart?